 4. Develop an Exercise Routine

 You don’t have to be a fitness freak to be on top of your physical and mental health.
-Light to moderate exercising every day can be good too.
+Light to moderate exercising every day can be good, too.
 It helps release endorphins, powerful chemicals that lift your mood and provide added energy.
-In return, this relieves stress, improves memory, and helps you sleep better, bracing up for the new day.
+This relieves stress, improves memory, and enables you to sleep better, bracing up for the new day.

 5. Talk It Out

-Stress can take a heavy toll on your overall health, so it is important to keep it controlled.
-While all of the stressful situations cannot be avoided, you can consult a well-qualified and trained psychologist to bring your mind back to balance.
+Stress can take a heavy toll on your overall health, so it is important to control it.
+While all stressful situations cannot be avoided, you can consult a well-qualified and trained psychologist to bring your mind back to balance.
 They can help you change disruptive patterns in your thinking and behavior and start feeling good about life.
 With CBT therapies, you can soon see improvement in mood and anxiety issues.